Laptops, phones and other tech products often feature in EOFY and clearance sales happening this time of year

 As we approach the end of the financial year (EOFY), more than a few of us will be dreading the chore of doing our taxes.

-But filing returns is an opportunity to reduce how much we owe in tax and maybe even get a refund, thanks to the opportunity to deduct expenses related to our job.
+But filing returns is a chance to reduce the amount we owe in tax and maybe even get a refund, thanks to the opportunity to deduct expenses related to our job.

-More than 10 million Australians (around 70% of the working population) claimed a work-related tax deduction last year and many also claimed costs they had incurred working from home.
+Millions of Australians claim work-related tax deductions every year and many also claim costs they incur working from home.

-With so many of us looking around for expenses to claim, plenty of retailers are already cutting prices on tech and other products lots of us use for work in order to boost their margins and clear stock before a new financial year.
+With lots of us looking around for expenses to claim, plenty of retailers will soon be cutting prices on tech and other products we might use for work in order to boost their margins and clear stock before a new financial year.

-Here, we look at some of the common work items you'll see marked down in the EOFY sales and explain how you may be able to claim these, along with work-from-home costs, as tax deductions.
+Here, we look at some of the common work items you’ll see marked down in this year’s EOFY and clearance sales and explain how you may be able to claim these, along with work-from-home costs, as tax deductions.

 Unfortunately, tax deductions aren’t exactly free money and don’t equate to a dollar-for-dollar reimbursement in your tax refund.